Collage of teachers in schools working with students

 Complete all coursework online, with the exception of select field-based coursework for students interested in our Education for Sustainability specialization.

 Courses are offered during the fall, spring, and summer semesters.
-The program includes 30 graduate credits (12 core credits and 18 credits of electives) emphasizing development of knowledge and skills related to educational justice, building criticality to transform education, centering humanistic pedagogies, and building a reflective practice.
+The program includes 30 graduate credits (12 core credits and 18 credits of electives) emphasizing development of knowledge and skills related to educational justice, building criticality to transform education, centering humanistic pedagogies, and building a reflexive practice.

 Accelerated Master's Pathway (AMP)